Denise Levertov: Religious themes

 Levertov's heavy religious writing began at her conversion to Christianity in 1984.
 She wrote a great deal of metaphysical poetry to express her religious views, and began to use Christianity to link culture and community together.
 In her poem "Mass" she writes about how the Creator is defined by His creation.
 She writes a lot about nature and individuals.
 In the works of her last phase, Levertov sees Christianity as a bridge between individuals and society, and explores how a hostile social environment can be changed by Christian values.

 Legacy

-Levertov wrote and published 24 books of poetry, and also criticism and translations.
+Levertov wrote and published 24 books of poetry, as well as criticism and translations.
 She also edited several anthologies.
 Among her many awards and honours, she received the Shelley Memorial Award, the Robert Frost Medal, the Lenore Marshall Prize, the Lannan Award, a Catherine Luck Memorial Grant, a grant from the National Institute of Arts and Letters, and a Guggenheim Fellowship.

-Levertov's "What Were They Like?" is currently included in the Pearson Edexcel GCSE (9–1) English Literature poetry anthology, and the Conflict cluster of the OCR GCSE (9-1) English Literature poetry anthology, Towards a World Unknown.
+Levertov's "What Were They Like?" is currently included in the Pearson Edexcel GCSE (9–1) English Literature poetry anthology, and the Conflict cluster of the OCR GCSE (9-1) English Literature poetry anthology, Towards a World Unknown (2020).